 The burger at Zuni is organic, grass-fed, Ivy League-educated (we presume), and an all-around high achiever.
-It comes on rosemary focaccia bread and is topped with Vermont cheddar - all of which is a mouthful to say, but an excellent mouthful to eat.
+It comes on rosemary focaccia bread and is topped with Vermont cheddar - all of which is a mouthful to say, but an equally excellent mouthful to eat.
 Zuni also has hands-down the best fries in the city, so definitely order them as a side.

-Shredded lettuce, a big tomato slice, and melty American cheese make this essentially an upscale In-N-Out burger, and we mean that as compliment.
+Shredded lettuce, a big tomato slice, and melty American cheese make this essentially an upscale In-N-Out burger, and we mean that as a compliment.
 You’ll want to complete the fast food journey by eating the mountain of McDonald’s-esque fries it comes with.
 Not that you needed us to tell you that.

 Roam has every type of burger you could possibly want, but the French & Fries with a bison patty is our personal favorite.
 The meat is the perfect balance of lean and fat, and avocado, gruyere, and truffle fries are all sandwiched between the sesame bun.
 Don’t say we didn’t warn you.

 This is the burger that studied abroad in Paris and came back to the US wearing a beret.
 It’s served on a baguette, which definitely feels weird at first.
 But that baguette-as-bun move also results in something that tastes like a grilled cheese melted around a burger, which is as good as it sounds.